tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Pull_Request_Guide.md

 It is assumed that if you are planning to develop against the `titanium_mobile` project, you already have `git` installed for your system.

-In the commands above, we are performing 3 distinct `git` operations to prepare for developing against the titanium\_mobile project.
+In the commands above, we are performing 3 distinct `git` operations to prepare for developing against the titanium-sdk project.

 * **`git clone`**
     Given a remote repository, `clone` will create a local copy of the recently forked repository that you can modify.
 As noted above, you need to replace **`YOUR_ACCOUNT`** with your Github account name